The BoG’s censorship of the FA | Archived Updates

 A timeline of what has transpired since March 14 is at the bottom of this FAQ.

 While we do not presume to know the intentions of the Employer, stalling the signing of the CA has at least three tangible advantages for the Employer.
 First, it effectively reduces the life and power of the new Collective Agreement, allowing the Employer to avoid or defer fulfilling its obligations as outlined in the ratified Agreement.
 This includes accruing interest on retroactive pay and funds intended for professional expenses, effectively saving the Employer costs at the expense of our members.
 Second, the delays exhaust the FA of its resources, both financially and in terms of the time and energy of our members.
 The Canadian Association of University Teachers (CAUT) recognizes the detrimental impact of such stalling tactics and bad-faith bargaining.
 In response, CAUT has provided financial support to MSVUFA through its Bargaining Rights Defence Benefit.
 Nonetheless, innumerable time and energy of FA members has been invested in the process of signing the CA. However, the reality remains that countless hours of FA members’ time and energy have already been consumed by the prolonged process of signing the CA. Depleting our resources at this stage positions the Employer advantageously for the next round of bargaining, enabling them to push for terms more favourable to their interests.
 This makes it critical for the FA to demonstrate that such tactics will not succeed.
 Accepting an incomplete or inaccurate CA would not only undermine the integrity of this bargaining process, including our Winter 2024 strike, but also set a dangerous precedent for future negotiations.
 Third, the Employer gains power and advantage by undermining union solidarity through union-busting tactics.
 As has been witnessed by all, the delay has caused tremendous stress within the FA membership.
 Our power as a Faculty Association is our solidarity.
 The Employer understands our strength and uses delay to undermine solidarity.
 The delay tactics of the Employer, coupled with their communications both publicly and privately, are calculated to cause division.
 The Employer wants infighting among members.
-The Employer wants members to lose confidence in the Bargaining Team and the
+The Employer wants members to lose confidence in the Bargaining Team and the Executive.
+That is how they win.
+For us to secure the best contract today and in the next round, we must be united.

 In short, the Employer has failed to honour a number of agreements concerning the RTPP outlined in the Collective Agreement ratified on March 14, as well as in the Joint Committee memorandum issued on March 26.
 This has resulted in significant complications for the RTPP process.